 It is very hard to be an independent contractor in Massachusetts.
-You must meet a three part test.
+You must meet a three-part test.
 All 3 parts must be true.
 If any of the 3 parts is not true, you are an employee.
+You are an independent contractor if you are:

-- Part I. you are free to control your own work and how you do your work; and
+- free to control your own work and how you do your work, and

-- Part III. you regularly work independently, doing the kind of work you are doing for the business.1
+- you regularly work independently, doing the kind of work you are doing for the business.1

 You are not an independent contractor if your employer supervises your work, and requires you to follow directions for how you do your work.